Crio-Bytes/Web/AWS High Availability Architecture/README.md

 - Image-id
 - Instance-type
-- Count i.e how many instace we want to launch
+- Count i.e how many instance we want to launch
 - subnet-id
 - Security-Group-id
 - Key-name